sgoudham-university/Winston-Bot/README.md

 #### Commands

 - [x] Set bot activity to "Playing Overwatch"
-- [x] Display nicely formatted embeds that include Player Information
+- [x] Display nicely formatted embeds that include Player Information (Includes Competitive and Achievements)
 - [ ] Display nicely formatted embeds for Overwatch Hero Information
 - [ ] Implement a help command that lists all the commands

 #### Testing

 - [x] Use JUnit to successfully test
-- [x] Use Mockito to successfully Mock and test
+- [x] Use Mockito to successfully Mock Resources and test

 #### Frameworks / Libraries